 The 20-person back patio at this Filipino restaurant is gas heated, making it the perfect spot to take in some chicken adobo, vegetable rolls and lumpia.
-They also offer full, multi-course dinners for two for $40 and dollar-per-ounce glasses of wine on Thursdays.
-Bar’kada also operates a bottle shop with to-go cocktails, wines not found at the LCBO and local craft brews.
+They also offer happy hour drinks for $6 and eats priced at $10.
 745 Queen Street West

 Fonda Lola Mexican Bistro

 The mezcal, tequila and wine-based cocktails at Fonda Lola transport diners back to warmer weather, and the patio is open to draw those craving warm weather dishes from Mexico.
-On Taco Tuesdays, $4 tacos are available to enjoy on the winterized patio, complete with fireside patio tables and heaters.
+On Taco Tuesdays, $14 taco sets are available to enjoy on the winterized patio, complete with fireside patio tables and heaters.
 942 Queen Street West

 The heated patio at this Greek eatery is considered one of the best in the Bloordale area, and each dish served is made from scratch with simple yet tasty ingredients.
 There are happy hour specials daily from 3pm to 6pm, and contemporary Greek cuisine like wood-fired pizza paired with wine, craft beers and cocktails is available on the heated and covered patio.
 1226 Bloor Street West

-One the former home of the Toronto Harbour Commission, the building is now a large, upscale restaurant with a massive, year-round patio, which is both heated and covered.
+This large, upscale restaurant has a massive, year-round patio, which is both heated and covered.
 It hardly feels like a patio at all, complete with artwork, greenery, and intricate chandeliers.
 The patio is open daily from 11:30 a.m. to 11 p.m.
 60 Harbour Street